-Messages in seL4 may contain capabilities.
-Messages containing capabilities can be sent across synchronous endpoints, provided that the endpoint capability invoked by the sending thread has Grant rights.
-An attempt to transfer capabilities without Grant rights can still result in the message being sent, but no capabilities will be transferred.
+Messages may contain capabilities, which will be transferred to the receiver, provided that the endpoint capability invoked by the sending thread has Grant rights.
+An attempt to send capabilities using an endpoint capability without the Grant right will result in transfer of the raw message, without any capability transfer.

-Capabilities to be sent with a message are specified in the sending thread's IPC buffer in the caps field.
+Capabilities to be sent in a message are specified in the sending thread's IPC buffer in the caps field.
 Each entry in that array is interpreted as a CPTR in the sending thread's capability space.
 The number of capabilities to send is specified in the extraCaps field of the message tag.

-The receiver specifies the slot, in which it is willing to receive a capability, with three fields within the IPC buffer: receiveCNode, receiveIndex and receiveDepth.
+The receiver specifies the slot in which it is willing to receive a capability, with three fields within the IPC buffer: receiveCNode, receiveIndex and receiveDepth.
 These fields specify the root CNode, capability address and number of bits to resolve, respectively, to find the slot in which to put the capability.
 Capability addressing is described in Section 3.3.2.

-A received capability has the same rights as the original except if the receiving endpoint capability does not have the Write right.
-In this case, the rights on the sent capability are diminished, by removing from the received copy of that capability the Write right.
+A received capability has the same rights as the original, except if the receiving endpoint capability lacks the Write right.
+In this case, the rights on the sent capability are diminished, by stripping the Write right from the received copy of the capability.